vchan2/vchan2.github.io/2022logicpuzzles.md

 <tr>	<td>Star Battle</td>	<td>James</td>	<td>3.12</td>	<td>1.19</td>	</tr>	</table>
 Akhil beat Dr. Vince this week!

-For November 24 - :
+For November 24 - January 19:
 All records are for the second smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ### Thursday, November 24